cgtnt/lolcode-interpreter/src/grammar.md

 BOTH SAEM <x> AN SMALLR OF <x> AN <y>  BTW x <= y DIFFRINT <x> AN SMALLR OF <x> AN <y>   BTW x > y DIFFRINT <x> AN BIGGR OF <x> AN <y>    BTW x < y

+### String concatenation
+SMOOSH...MKAY

+## Statements
+### Variable declaration
+I HAS A <variable> ITZ <value>     BTW var declaration I HAS A <variable>
+II HAS A <variable> ITZ A <type>

+<variable> R NOOB   BTW deallocate variable (make it null)

+### Variable assignment:> [!WARNING]
+I HAS A VAR            BTW VAR is null and untyped
+VAR R "THREE"          BTW VAR is now a YARN and equals "THREE" VAR R 3                BTW VAR is now a NUMBR and equals 3

+### Function declaration
+HOW DUZ I var YR stuff
+	BTW implement
+IF U SAY SO

+I HAS A var ITZ 0  BTW Throws an error AS var is already taken

+var R 0 BTW FUNIKSHUN var no longer exists, it's now NUMBR-0

+### Terminal I/O
+VISIBLE <expression> [<expression> ...][!]
+BTW print GIMMEH <variable>  BTW input - takes in YARN

+### EXPRESSION STATEMENTS
+A bare expression (e.g. a function call or math operation), without any assignment, is a legal statement in LOLCODE.
+Aside from any side-effects from the expression when evaluated, the final value is placed in the temporary variable IT.
+IT's value remains in local scope and exists until the next time it is replaced with a bare expression.

+### Regular Statements
+Have no effect on the IT variable.

+### Control flow